 Villages are neighbors helping neighbors stay neighbors.
 They are networks of support that foster interdependent aging in community.

 UpRiver Village is a group of volunteers committed to helping older adults comfortably age in their own homes so they can maintain vibrant and connected lives in the homes, neighborhoods and communities they love.
-UpRiver Village is currently in the development stage.
+UpRiver Village is currently offering several social activities each month and will begin delivering services to our senior members on our anticiated LAUNCH DATE OF JULY 1, 2025.

 UpRiver Village is an active participant in the Villages Movement, and a member of VILLAGES NW.
 Villages NW currently includes 10 existing and three developing Villages.
 We are also a member of the national VILLAGE TO VILLAGE NETWORK.